-CO1 Designing the basic concepts of Database.
-K5 CO2 Implementing data Integrity constraints in Database.
-K3 to CO3 Validating the various fundamental tasks to perform data modeling.
+CO1 Designing the basic concepts of Database. to K5 CO2 Implementing data Integrity constraints in Database.
+K3 tc CO3 Validating the various fundamental tasks to perform datamodeling.
 CO4 Implementing functions, packages, stored procedures and user defined exception.
 CO5 Evaluate the trigger function to perform event.

-- 1. Creating Tables and writing simple queries using - a) Comparison Operators - b) Logical Operators - c) Set Operators - d) Sorting and Grouping - 2.
+- 1. Creating Tables and writing simple queries using - ✓ Comparison Operators - ✓ Logical Operators - ✓ Set Operators - ✓ Sorting and Grouping - 2.
 Creation of Reports using Column format - 3.
 Writing Queries using built in functions. - 4.
 Updating and altering tables using SQL. - 5.
 Creation of Students Information table and write PL/SQL Block find the Total, Average marks and Results. - 6.
 Design a PL/SQL block to prepare the Electricity Bill. - 7.
 Programming with Cursors: Code a PL/SQL Block to partition the students Information Table into two, one with the Passed and other with Failed. - 8.
 Implement the concepts of Joined relations to Database.

 - 9. Create a Database Trigger to check the data validity of Record. - 10.
-Recursive Functions Write a Recursive function to find - a) Factorial of N - b) Fibonacci Series with N terms. - 11.
+Recursive Functions Write a Recursive function to find - ✓ Factorial of N - ✓ Fibonacci Series with N terms. - 11.
 Use SQL queries to manage Views, Sequences and Synonyms. - 12.
 Create a Database Trigger to implement the Master Detail Relationship. - 13.
 Implement the concept of Stored Procedure with Parameters using SQL queries. - 14.
 Implement the concept of Packages using Procedure and Function. - 15.
 Design a PL/SQL program to handle User defined exception.